 Interesting Facts and Landmarks

-• Riverbend and The Old Mill: This zip code contains the bend in the Deschutes River that the city was originally named after, now commemorated by Riverbend Park and some great in-town hiking trails.
-This is also where the original hub of industry was in Bend, the large mill area: Decades ago, the mill was shut down and transformed into shopping centers, townhomes, condos, offices, restaurants, and more – now collectively known as The Old Mill District.
+- Riverbend and The Old Mill: This zip code contains the bend in the Deschutes River that the city was originally named after, now commemorated by Riverbend Park and some great in-town hiking trails.
+This is also where the original hub of industry was in Bend, the large mill area: Decades ago, the mill was shut down and has since transformed into shopping centers, townhomes, condos, offices, restaurants, and more – now collectively known as The Old Mill District.

 3. 97703